sst/guide/_examples/how-to-use-eventbus-in-your-serverless-app.md

    The code that's run when your API is invoked is placed in the `src/` directory of your project.

 ## Adding EventBridge EventBus

-[Amazon EventBridge](https://aws.amazon.com/eventbridge/) is a serverless event bus that makes it easier to build event-driven applications at scale using events generated from your applications, integrated Software-as-a-Service (SaaS) applications, and AWS services
+[Amazon EventBridge](https://aws.amazon.com/eventbridge/) is a serverless event bus that makes it easier to build event-driven applications at scale using events generated from your applications, integrated Software-as-a-Service (SaaS) applications, and AWS services.

 {%change%} Replace the `stacks/MyStack.js` with the following.